Criminal Justice Learning Objectives

 The criminal justice system has developed into a major social institution in modern American society.
 Students find the subject matter of criminal justice interesting and the career opportunities abundant and diverse.
 The employment possibilities within the traditional police, courts and corrections areas are being expanded with opportunities in private business and government security.
 Career opportunities include government jobs, law enforcement, public safety, private security, corrections, criminology, criminal justice administration, social service program administration, secondary or college education, and compliance officer.

-Opportunities such as internships and international security simulations will help prepare students for career success as well as for graduate school.
+Opportunities such as internships and international security simulations will help prepare students for career success.

 Criminal Justice Learning Objectives: